 The reports available to you depend on the service you purchase.
-The Health + Ancestry Service includes all of the reports and tools offered in the Ancestry Service plus reports on carrier status, genetic health risk, wellness and traits.
+The Health + Ancestry Service includes all of the reports and tools offered in the Ancestry + Traits Service plus reports on Carrier Status, Health Predisposition, and Wellness.

-Only one kit is needed per person regardless of the service purchased; customers who purchase the Ancestry Service will have the option to add Carrier Status*, Genetic Health Risk*, Wellness and Traits reports later for an additional fee.
+Only one kit is needed per person regardless of the service purchased; customers who purchase the Ancestry + Traits Service will have the option to add Carrier Status*, Health Predisposition*, and Wellness Reports later for an additional fee.

 To view some conditions that are not included in 23andMe reports, visit the Conditions Not Included In 23andMe help article.
 The list in the help article is not comprehensive, and conditions not listed there are not necessarily included in our current 23andMe reports.